Best Fitness Tracker with Heart Rate Monitor

 There are no Smartphone notifications and no GPS on this device.

-The Surge has a touch screen that, along with the buttons along the sides of the device, allow you to navigate your way through the devices settings.
+The Fitbit Surge has a touch screen that, along with the buttons along the sides of the device, allows you to navigate your way through the device's settings.
 The touch screen is responsive and is a nice size.

 The software is comprised of the following three layers:

-There is no home screen on this device.
+There is no home screen on this most accurate heart rate monitor.
 It does not revert back to the time.
 This fact, combined with the touch screen’s sensitivity can make it hard to maintain the clock window.

 The FitBit Surge has an ambient sensor on its face which detects whether it is light or dark outside.
 It will automatically adjust the backlight as a result.

 The Surge syncs automatically.
 It has a battery life that averages about 5 days.
 It is water resistant up to 50 meters.
 It also has music playback controls.

 The Surge collects a lot of activity data.
 The most accurate heart rate monitor seems very accurate.
 This device has a built-in GPS sensor, meaning that you no longer have to bring your phone if you want to map your run.
 The FitBit Surge is the best fitness tracker with heart rate monitor.